mmugzo/mmugzo/README.md

-### Hi there 👋 Welcome to the Github page Samuel Mugo.
+### Hi there 👋 Welcome to the Github page of Samuel Mugo.